How To Participate in the 2018 Striper Cup:

 The weekly limit of up to 3 fish (first 3 entered) is totaled for a sum total of length in inches.
 At the end of each week, all participants will be entered into a semi-random weighted prize drawing.
 The number of weekly total inches per individual is equal to the number of entries earned over the week (1 inch = 1 entry).

-Entrants may win no more than one weekly prize in any C&R Category, over the course of the tournament.
-Entrants may request no more than 5 pounder pins for released fish over the course of the tournament.
+Entrants may win no more than one weekly C&R prize over the course of the tournament.
+We ask that entrants request no more than 5 pounder pins for released fish over the course of the tournament.

 2018 TOURNAMENT RULES